oktadev/okta-blog/_source/_posts/2020-03-07-spring-cloud-stream.md

 In this tutorial, you're going to create a Spring Cloud Streams application that demonstrates how to publish to and subscribe to topics on a messaging service, such as RabbitMQ or Apache Kafka.
 You're going to do this using functional, reactive code by utilizing Spring's WebFlux and by taking advantage of Spring Cloud Streams functional binding model.

+You'll create an application that contains a **publisher**, a **processor**, and a **subscriber**.
+A **processor** is simply a consumer and a publisher in one function that transforms a stream of messages and publishes the new stream to a new topic or channel.
+The app will publish a stream of integers, process the integers to calculate a running total, and consume the processed data.
+You'll also see how easy Spring Cloud Streams makes mapping POJOs (Plain Old Java Objects) to messages using JSON mapping.

 If all of that technical jargon made 100% sense to you, feel free to skip to the requirements section.
 Otherwise, I'm going to take a few paragraphs to introduce the technologies.

 Spring describes **Spring Cloud Streams** as "a framework for building highly scalable event-driven microservices connected with shared messaging systems."
 This means that Spring Cloud Streams was created by Spring to work with messaging services like RabbitMQ or Apache Kafka.
 It was also made to work in distributed microservices that respond to streams of incoming data (data being the "events" in "event-driven").
 It's built on top of Spring Boot, works well with Spring MVC or Spring WebFlux, and can be used to create highly scalable messaging and stream processing applications.

 **RabbitMQ and Apache Kafka** are messaging applications.
 They use various strategies to distribute a stream of messages from producers to consumers.
 They both easily support the simple publish-subscribe strategy that we will be using in this tutorial; however, they are divergent technologies with different strengths and weaknesses.
-Very, very breifly: RabbitMQ is a great general-purpose message broker that pushes data from the messaging service to the consumers; Apache Kafka uses a hybrid model (combining aspects of pub-sub and message queuing) designed to allow for scaling and distribution of processing that excels in stream processing and allows for message storage and replay.
+Very, very briefly: RabbitMQ is a great general-purpose message broker that pushes data from the messaging service to the consumers; Apache Kafka uses a hybrid model (combining aspects of pub-sub and message queuing) designed to allow for scaling and distribution of processing that excels in stream processing and allows for message storage and replay.

 The simple messaging strategy you're going to use here is called **pub-sub**, or publish and subscribe.
 A **consumer** **subscribes** to a **topic** (generally just identified by a text name). **Publishers** push messages to the **topic**, and the message is sent to all **subscribed** **consumers**.